REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

    - RAM: Corsair CMT64GX5M2B6000Z30 2x32GiB DDR5 6000 MT/s
 2. **Machine B (macOS): Apple M3 Max**

 Threads use the free‑threading build and processes use the GIL build.
 This is a pragmatic comparison: threads only get interesting on free‑threading, while most people still run processes on stock CPython.
-It does mean interpreter-build differences are in the mix.
+It does mean interpreter-build differences are in the mix, and free‑threading can shift allocator/GC/lock behavior.
 If you want a pure build-to-build control, re-run processes under the free‑threading build on the same OS to measure that delta explicitly.

 ## Scenario 1: "What’s the tax of choosing threads vs processes?"